qcri/Kunafa/README.md

 A python script using perf and PMU to monitor memory bandwidth, cache, and other performance metrics.

 # Why use it?
-Currently, cluster monitoring or job tracing focus on few metrics like CPU utilization and memory capacity usage, which are useful and not sufficient for in-depth analysis.
+Currently, cluster monitoring or job tracing focus on few metrics like CPU utilization and memory capacity usage, which are useful but not sufficient for in-depth analysis.
 We build this tool for cluster administrators to collect more useful information at near-zero overhead.

 The tool reads the Performance Monitoring Unit (PMU) periodically, and calculates several node-wide performance metrics for each computing node: